apparentVJ/ofxRPiTouch/README.md

 #ofxRPiTouch
-Addon for using the RaspberryPi 7" Touch Dipsplay
+Addon for using the RaspberryPi 7" Touch Dipsplay [WIP]

 ![alt text][logo]